How we measure

 The Terra approach

-We have a loan book of over €700 billion euros across many sectors, which we have now begun steering towards meeting the Paris Agreement’s two-degree goal.
-We call our strategy to get there the Terra approach.
+We have a loan book of over €700 billion euros across many sectors, which we are steering towards meeting net-zero climate goals.
+We call this the Terra approach.

-We continue to fund companies and sectors that are helping to keep global warming below two degrees Celsius.
+We continue to fund companies and sectors that are helping the transition to a low-carbon economy.
 This includes funding projects that advance renewable energy, the circular economy and help combat climate change.
 We support these clients though our climate finance portfolio.

 We also focus on projects that lead to, for example, affordable housing or basic infrastructure improvements.
 We call this social impact finance.
 And we serve clients considered to be environmental, social and governance (ESG) leaders in their respective industries.